guillesotelo/down-detector/readme.md

 From the new window panel, start a new connection to MongoDB making sure the parameters are correct.
 In this case, we use the default PORT 27017.

 You will see the main DB with all the collections.
 Search for `downdetector` collection and look for the documents (tables) we've created.
 You can update the tables directly from this GUI.

+## Deploy New Updates

+After applying changes to the codebase of the respective repos, we can easily deploy to production by doing the following:

+### Client

+Make sure to update the version number within src/constants/app.ts file.
+Run `npm run build` standing on the root folder and wait for a successful build.

+### Server

+You always need to update the server process after updates on repos, even if they were only on the frontend.
+Run `pm2 restart all` to restart all the processes included in pm2.
+If there are more processes configured within pm2 than Down, then you can use `pm2 restart <process_name>`.

+Check the server accessibility from the web endpoint and run the necessary manual tests.